romi/romi-robots-docs/docs/plant_imager/how_to/scan_plant_imager_2.1.md

 # How to Scan Plants with _Plant Imager 2.1_

 !!! info
-The _Plant Imager 2.1_ refers to the v2 with fixed issues with the world reference frame.
+    The _Plant Imager 2.1_ refers to the version fixed issues with the world reference frame.
-!!!

 ---